marcdumon/Codeing_the_Matrix/README.md

-# Codeing_the_Matrix
+# Coding the Matrix

 Solutions for the auto-grading problems from the book: Coding the Matrix by Philip N. Klein.

-Youtube [Coding the Matrix](https://www.youtube.com/channel/UCGVa4wp8SWGFtMe6hcdpHlg/playlists) by Philip N. Klein
+Youtube: [Coding the Matrix](https://www.youtube.com/channel/UCGVa4wp8SWGFtMe6hcdpHlg/playlists) by Philip N. Klein